Oral-Maxillofacial Surgery Residency

 Dentists who meet the following criteria are eligible for admission to this program, upon submission of the information listed.
 The Program admits only one (1) resident each academic term.
 The following information should be submitted to the program Director for review and then forwarded to the Selection Committee (Admissions Committee):

-- Copy of Part II score on the National Board of Dental Examiners
+- Copy of National Board scores

-- Appearance for personal interview
+–Appearance for personal interview

 To apply, submit: